Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Ising model interpretation for phase transitions

+where $\erf(\cdot)$ is the Gaussian error function and $\Delta$ denotes the disorder strength.
+In this effective RFIM interpretation, $\Delta$ summarizes the spatial dispersion of the local capacity--demand imbalance, whereas its spatial coherence is represented through the effective coupling $J_{ij}$, or $J$ in the mean-field reduction (see Supplementary Note~\ref{sup_note:disorder} for the distinction between $\sigma$ and $\Delta$).

-where $\erf(\cdot)$ is the Gaussian error function.
-The stable solution of this equation, the equilibrium magnetization $m^\star$, corresponds to the most probable regional damage fraction $m_d^\star$ under the linear spin-to-damage mapping.
-For each $(M_w,\sigma)$ grid point obtained from engineering models, we infer $(H,\Delta)$ such that the RFIM reproduces the simulated $m_d^\star$, yielding the mappings $H(M_w)$ and $\Delta(\sigma)$ (see \hyperref[section:methods]{Methods} and Extended Data Fig.~\ref{ext_fig:rfim_param_est}).
-Substituting these mappings into Eq.~\eqref{eq:RFIM_meanfield} yields the RFIM phase diagram, which effectively reconstructs the empirical phase diagram (Fig.~\ref{fig:2}b).
+The stable solution of equation~\eqref{eq:RFIM_meanfield}, the equilibrium magnetization $m^\star$, corresponds to the most probable regional damage fraction $m_d^\star$ under the linear spin-to-damage mapping.
+This enables fitting the mappings from the engineering control variables to the effective RFIM parameters, $H(M_w)$ and $\Delta(\sigma)$, by identifying the $H$ and $\Delta$ values that reproduce the empirical $m_d^\star$ across the $(M_w,\sigma)$ grid (see Methods and Extended Data Fig.~\ref{ext_fig:rfim_param_est}).
+Substituting the fitted mappings into equation~\eqref{eq:RFIM_meanfield} then yields the RFIM-based phase diagram, which provides an effective reconstruction of the empirical phase diagram (Fig.~\ref{fig:3}a).

-Free energy provides a comprehensive description of equilibrium behavior in statistical physics~\cite{goldenfeld_lectures_2018, kadanoff_statistical_2000, ma_modern_2019}.
-Using $H(M_w)$ and $\Delta(\sigma)$, we recast the associated mean-field free energy $F(m; H, \Delta)$ (see Supplementary Method~\hyperref[sup_method:3]{3}) in terms of hazard and damage variables as $F(m_d; M_w, \sigma)$.
-The resulting free-energy landscapes capture both the abrupt, first-order transitions at low structural diversity and the smooth, continuous transitions at high structural diversity (Fig.~\ref{fig:2}c).
+Free energy provides a comprehensive description of equilibrium behavior in statistical physics~\cite{goldenfeld_lectures_2018, kadanoff_statistical_2000, ma_modern_2019}, manifesting in regional simulations as an effective landscape whose minima correspond to the most probable regional damage states.
+Using $H(M_w)$ and $\Delta(\sigma)$, we recast the associated mean-field free energy $F(m; H, \Delta)$ (see Supplementary Method~\ref{sup_method:3}) in terms of hazard and damage variables as $F(m_d; M_w, \sigma)$.
+The resulting free-energy landscapes capture both the abrupt, first-order transitions at low structural diversity and the smooth, continuous transitions at high structural diversity (Fig.~\ref{fig:3}b).